nyctef/good-code/README.md

 - massive productivity boost
 - confidence
 - code at the speed of thought
+- ideally this is all of the tests, but it might be all the *relevant* tests (note this is harder but allows more leeway)

 #### Pure and immutable where possible
 - pure functions are very easy to unit-test